CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 - While selecting scenes with overlaps, it was not stated in the pseudo-code directly, but I have assumed that the overlap must have an edge larger than 64 pixels and did not increase the count if not (because the continuation would fail to generate K (4) boxes with iou, max_ratio, and min_size limitations anyways).

 ## 2.2.2.
 Sinkhorn related
-- I have noticed that OTA paper (which UniVIP refers to), uses a logarithmic version of Sinkhorn iterations.
+- I have noticed that the OTA paper (which UniVIP refers to), uses a logarithmic version of Sinkhorn iterations.
 I could not be sure if that is truly the same as Sinkhorn operations hence asked the original author of the logarithmic version (Prof. Gabriel Peyre, see here https://github.com/gpeyre/SinkhornAutoDiff/blob/master/sinkhorn_pointcloud.py).
 - As this paper uses Sinkhorn-Knopp optimization inspired by the OTA [2] paper, I used their values for iterations T and epsilon value (50 and 0.1 respectively.).
 UniVIP did not state these values explicitly.

 ## 2.2.3.
 Performance related
-- The performance of the method was not clearly stated, but, I have observed a significant boost-up (6 fold compared CPU loading), when changing the `__get_item__()` method of the dataset to perform some operations on the GPU (shared on multiple devices) as follows (`get_concatenated_instances` can benefit a lot from parallelization, as it includes cropping multiple RoIs from images.):
+- The performance of the method was not clearly stated, but, I have observed a significant boost-up (6 fold compared to CPU loading) when changing the `__get_item__()` method of the dataset to perform some operations on the GPU (shared on multiple devices) as follows (`get_concatenated_instances` can benefit a lot from parallelization, as it includes cropping multiple RoIs from images.):

 ```
 scene_one, scene_two, overlapping_boxes = scene_one.to(worker_id), scene_two.to(worker_id), overlapping_boxes.to(worker_id)